 Distance from San Francisco: 1 hour (55 miles)

 Surrounded by wilderness and set on the California coast, Costanoa is an eco-lodge offering suites, cabins, tent bungalows, and campsites.
 Guests have access to a host of outdoor attractions, and the property is located near hiking trails, biking routes, kayaking spots, and horse stables.
-Kids will love the family activities – which include wildlife programs, falconry presentations, and tye-die workshops.
+Kids will love the family activities, including wildlife programs, falconry presentations, and tye-die workshops.

-Fine Print: No minimum stay requirement.
+Fine Print: No minimum stay.
 Cancellation up to 72 hours before check-in less a $10 processing fee.
 Kid-friendly.
 Certain units are pet-friendly at an additional fee.
+Accessibility: ADA-ramp access tent bungalows available.

 Safari West Glamping